-As an artist/scholar, dancer/performer and choreographer/writer my work investigates embodied imagination, improvisational composition, and nonverbal/non-discursive ways of knowing.
+As an artist and scholar, my work investigates embodied imagination, improvisational composition, and nonverbal/non-discursive ways of knowing.
 My transcultural transdisciplinary work examines the body as a medium to communicate.

 Due to the sudden illness of one performer, I assumed the 60-minute 16-section Light Frida role in one week for our December 2015 New York studio previews.
 I continued this impromptu investigation into the implications of fluid casting.
 We completed our April 2016 NYC theater previews of the 60-minute “Las Fridas: A Movement Installation and Offering” to critical acclaim with alternating female-male and male-male casts, sound and lighting design.

 Our November 2019 and January 2020 world and New York premieres at MDD Studio Theater 310 at New York’s Clemente Center confirmed the work’s originality and impact with audiences and critics.

 Next steps include performing at 4 Mexican dance festivals that invited us to perform “Las Fridas.”
 Stay tuned.

 My artistic journey included my burning desire to re-enter the solo performance arena in May 2015.
 Over the next year, I presented a 60-minute improvised solo program including movement and text, abstract and literal action, drama and comedy.

 In an earlier phase of my choreographic development, I was fascinated with creating forms with exacting polyrhythmic athleticism and technical virtuosity to reveal larger themes, including transcultural social issues.
 I explored an encyclopedic range of topics, such as those that follow.

 One work, inspired by a Paul Klee painting and accompanied by Poulenc’s Organ Concerto, explored children’s games, the secrets they contain and what it means to be invisible.

 Another related Mexico’s Day of the Dead to the AIDS crisis.